 What if, instead of focusing on the things that annoy us, we chose to silently put the toothpaste tube away and focus on the things our spouse DOES do that are amazing?
 What if we focused on their wonderful qualities?
 It’s this perspective that breeds a mentality of thankfulness–thankfulness for who our spouse is and thankfulness that we get to spend our lives with them.

 What about you?
 Are there little things that grate on you?
 If you take a step back and look at the big picture, should they?
 Take some time today to think about it.
 If you’re like me and can be too critical, take the initiative and apologize to your spouse.
 Then, one day at a time, try to see the good things for what they are and keep the annoying things in perspective.

 Let’s face it.
 Some days in marriage are difficult and the annoyances can slowly creep in to be of primary importance.
 However, part of being in a good marriage is having an attitude of thankfulness and focusing on the amazing qualities in our spouse that God has given to us rather than on the small annoyances.
-To learn more about keeping a mindset of thankfulness, check out our 12-month course coming soon!
+To learn more about keeping a mindset of thankfulness, join us in Radiant Marriage Academy today!